How to Export WooCommerce Products

 - Downloadable: Whether the product is downloadable or not.

-- Downloadable Files: Contains the files for that product if the product is downloadable.
+- Downloadable Files: This contains the files for that product if the product is downloadable.

 - Sale Price Dates From: When the sale date starts.